 Through the entire experience, Marc has nevertheless had unshakable faith and trust in God.
 His faith has encouraged and strengthened many.
 People wonder what has held him up during the difficult time and what has given him the strength to keep living.

 “One thing that has been a great help for me is to understand that God’s Word is true,” said Marc Woerlen in an interview in 2007.

 He tells in the video that he has not let go of faith in God’s goodness.

 “God is good, and he shows us His goodness,” says Woerlen.

 Marc can testify that God has rewarded him for his faith.
-Now he lives in Ottawa with his second wife, Hilde, and their little son, Isaac.
+Now he lives in Ottawa with his second wife, Hilde, and their sons.
 He tells Brunstad.org about how he first came to believe in a good God.

 “I remember when I gave my heart to follow Jesus.
 It happened during a church service that was held for the youth during a summer church conference in Brighton, Ontario.
 I was a teenager, and I was in need.
 This resulted in me going forward for prayer towards the end of the service.
 I also remember that parents, friends, and newly converted young people would celebrate the decisions that were made at the evening snack bar, which opened after the service was over,” says Marc.

 He made the decision to live wholeheartedly for God, in everything.
 Always.

 Marc tells that during his youth time, the youth leaders had a big impact on his life, and he learned about Word of God from childhood.

 This decision was the start of a lifetime of faith in God.
 After the accident, Marc chose to trust God rather than turn away from Him.